mattnorris/whispernote/docs/README.md

 - Spit it out as JSON, etc. not just Evernote
 - UTF-8 encoding issue for apostrophes: http://stackoverflow.com/questions/2292004

+## FAQ (Move to URL)
+Why not use My Clippings.txt?
+I like the "Read from Kindle" option.
+No easy way to do it with My Clippings.
+Have to use an ASIN lookup with a web service... too much time.
+Can be done.

 ## References
 http://stackoverflow.com/q/174968/154065